-We Provide Court Case filing and Copy Services throughout Kansas
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Kansas

 When you must deliver or pick up important court documents or have your urgent notification delivered in Kansas, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve